What determines bus eligibility?

 Transportation follows a strict protocol when dropping off our students.

-3rd - 5th Can escort kinder or 1st-grade student
+- 3rd - 5th siblings may escort kindergarten or 1st-grade student

 *Why was my student returned to their campus after school

 It is important that you arrive at your students' bus stop before their drop time.
 If a parent/guardian of a PreK, Kinder, or 1st-grade student fails to arrive at the bus stop on time, the student will be returned to their campus.
 If you are running late, call the campus before the student is loaded onto the bus, or call our Dispatch Call Center if your student is already onboard (469-752-0792).

 Students Riding on a Different Bus or Getting on/off at a Different Stop